Blowing Kisses in the Wind: Chart performance

-"Blowing Kisses in the Wind" debuted at number 47 on the US Billboard Hot 100 chart, earning the Hot Shot Debut title for the week ending October 19, 1991.
-The following week, the song climbed to number 33, with that week gaining the title of Greatest Airplay Gainer.
+"Blowing Kisses in the Wind" debuted at number 47 on the US Billboard Hot 100 chart, earning the "Hot Shot Debut" title for the week ending October 19, 1991.
+The following week, the song climbed to number 33, with that week gaining the title of "Greatest Airplay Gainer."
 The single eventually peaked at number six, remaining at that spot for three consecutive weeks, before falling down the chart.
-Overall, "Blowing Kisses in the Wind" spent seven weeks in the Billboard Hot 100 Top 10.
-This was longer than her previous single "The Promise of a New Day" which peaked at number one.
-It was ranked at number 73 for the 1992 Year-end chart.

-The song is one of two top ten hits from Abdul not to top the chart as well as her last top ten hit to date.
+Overall, "Blowing Kisses in the Wind" spent seven weeks in the top 10, longer than her previous single "The Promise of a New Day" which peaked at number one.
+It was ranked at number 73 for the Billboard Year-End Hot 100 singles of 1992.
+It is one of her two top-ten hits to not top the chart, the other being "(It's Just) The Way That You Love Me", and is her eighth and to-date, final top ten single to date as of 2024.
+"Blowing Kisses in the Wind" would also hit the top ten of the Canada RPM Top Singles, hitting number seven on the chart and hit the top twenty of the RPM Adult Contemporary chart.
+The track would also become a top-forty hit in Poland despite it never being officially released in Europe.